*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 The best used on calm water bodies.
 Their main disadvantage is their vulnerability to tipping or capsizing.

-However, most fishermen and fisher women prefer this kayak as they have enough space on top.
+However, most fishermen and fisher women prefer this sit on top kayak as they have enough space on top.
 If you’re looking for more room, this kayak is the best for you.
 They have the following features:

 a.
 They have more weight than sit-in kayaks.